acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Why Become a Journalist?
 Sat, 18 Feb 2017 15:52:58

-"I became a journalist partly so that I wouldn't ever have to depend on the press for my information." &rdquo;” Christopher Hitchens
+"I became a journalist partly so that I wouldn't ever have to depend on the press for my information."&mdash;Christopher Hitchens

 ## The Enlightenment contra Grace
 Sat, 18 Feb 2017 18:10:16

 &ldquo;The Enlightenment is always wrong, because its ultimate goal is to <em>expose</em>.
 Grace, by contrast, is founded on truth, because it covers a multitude of sins.
-What God once and for all does not wish to know should never become the object of human knowledge and investigation.&rdquo; &rdquo;” Hans Urs von Balthasar
+What God once and for all does not wish to know should never become the object of human knowledge and investigation.&rdquo;&mdash;Hans Urs von Balthasar
 Once again, courtesy of <a href="http://www.davidwarrenonline.com/2017/02/18/aphorisms-for-saturday/" target="_blank">David Warren</a>

 ## Polluted Vehicles
 Sun, 19 Feb 2017 02:36:18

 "Nothing can be believed which is seen in a newspaper.
-Truth itself becomes suspicious by being put into that polluted vehicle." &rdquo;” Thomas Jefferson to John Norvell, 14 June 1807
+Truth itself becomes suspicious by being put into that polluted vehicle."&mdash;Thomas Jefferson to John Norvell, 14 June 1807
 Quoted today by the President at a rally in Melbourne, Florida.

 ## Miracles (again)
 Mon, 20 Feb 2017 13:33:06

-"&rdquo;˜And I dare say the first time you saw a man raised from the dead you might think so too.&rdquo; He giggled unconvincingly behind the smiling mask. &rdquo;˜Oh, it&rdquo;s funny, isn&rdquo;t it?
-It isn&rdquo;t a case of miracles not happening&rdquo;”it&rdquo;s just a case of people calling them something else.
-Can&rdquo;t you see the doctors round the dead man?
-He isn&rdquo;t breathing any more, his pulse has stopped, his heart&rdquo;s not beating: he&rdquo;s dead.
-The somebody gives him back his life, and they all&rdquo;”what&rdquo;s the expression?&rdquo;”reserve their opinion.
-They won&rdquo;t say it&rdquo;s a miracle, because that&rdquo;s a word they don&rdquo;t like.
-Then it happens again and again perhaps&rdquo;”because God&rdquo;s about on earth&rdquo;”and they say: these aren&rdquo;t miracles, it is simply that we have enlarged our conception of what life is.
+&ldquo;And I dare say the first time you saw a man raised from the dead you might think so too.&rdquo; He giggled unconvincingly behind the smiling mask. &ldquo;Oh, it&rsquo;s funny, isn&rsquo;t it?
+It isn&rsquo;t a case of miracles not happening&mdash;it&rsquo;s just a case of people calling them something else.
+Can&rsquo;t you see the doctors round the dead man?
+He isn&rsquo;t breathing any more, his pulse has stopped, his heart&rsquo;s not beating: he&rsquo;s dead.
+The somebody gives him back his life, and they all&mdash;what&rsquo;s the expression?&mdash;reserve their opinion.
+They won&rsquo;t say it&rsquo;s a miracle, because that&rsquo;s a word they don&rsquo;t like.
+Then it happens again and again perhaps&mdash;because God&rsquo;s about on earth&mdash;and they say: these aren&rsquo;t miracles, it is simply that we have enlarged our conception of what life is.
 Now we know you can be alive without pulse, breath, heart-beats.
-And they invent a new word to describe that state of life, and they say science has disproved a miracle.&rdquo; He giggled again. &rdquo;˜You can&rdquo;t get round them.&rdquo;" &rdquo;” Graham Greene <em>The Power and the Glory</em>
+And they invent a new word to describe that state of life, and they say science has disproved a miracle.&rdquo; He giggled again. &rdquo;˜You can&rsquo;t get round them.&rdquo;"&mdash;Graham Greene <em>The Power and the Glory</em>
 Courtesy of <a href="http://wmbriggs.com/post/8069/" target="_blank">William M. Briggs&mdash;Statistician to the Stars</a>

 ## History and Leaves